aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 ## Event Cloud Project

 In this article, I will show key parts of the project and explain it.
-So, please download the sample project, open in **Visual Studio 2017+** and run migrations just like above before reading rest of the article (Be sure that there is no database named EventCloud before running the migrations).
+So, please download the sample project, open in **Visual Studio 2017+** and run migrations just like above before reading rest of the article (Be sure that there is no database named **EventCloudDb** before running the migrations).
 I will follow some **DDD (Domain Driven Design)** techniques to create domain (business) layer and application layer.

 Event Cloud is a free SaaS (multi-tenant) application.
 We can create a tenant which has it's own events, users, roles...
 There are some simple business rules applied while creating, canceling and registering to an event.